NCAS-CMS/cf-tools-training/README.md

 ## Structure

-There will *soon* be two courses available:
+There are two courses available:

 * a **full course** (see the ``full_course`` directory) which contains all of the material for the full-day NCAS Data Tools training workshop.
 As a guide, it is *designed to take around ~1-2 days of dedicated study* to work through.

-* a **short course** (see the ``short_course`` directory) which will contain a condensed summary of the full course, focusing on demonstrating core functionality.
-It is *designed to take 2-3 hours* to work through.
+* a **short course** (see the ``short_course`` directory) which contains a condensed summary of the full course, focusing on demonstrating core functionality.
+It is *designed to take one hour* to work/walk through.

-Note that at present only the full course is ready for use; the short course is currently under development & will be ready in August 2020.
+  There are also accompanying summary slides to describe the relevant background.

 ## Prerequisites